SOC 2 compliance is an investment in your company’s future.

 One of the primary factors impacting the cost of the audit is the number of Trust Services Criteria you’re working toward.
 Each additional TSC expands the scope of the audit and requires more auditing procedures.

-Your firm’s size will also impact the audit fee.
+Your service organization’s size will also impact the audit fee.
 The bigger your company, the more you’re likely to pay.

 Of course, the CPA firm you hire will influence the price as well.
-For example, SOC 2 auditors with more experience will likely charge more, but their SOC 2 reports may carry more weight.
+SOC 2 auditors with more experience will charge more, but their SOC 2 reports may carry more weight and come with a more polished audit experience.
+Hiring a Big 4 audit firm will likely cost you at least $150k for an audit, but you’ll enjoy a tailored approach, expert observations, and high-quality service.

 Other costs